theory/justatheory/content/post/postgres/rfc-pgxn-metadata-sketch.md

 *   Don't break the existing standard, but add to it
 *   Add explicit support for different types of Postgres extensions, such as [background workers] and [loadable modules]
-*   Add additional metadata for curation and automated binary compilation
+*   Add additional metadata for curation and automated compilation and binary packaging
 *   Add hooks for registry and third-party-contributed metadata, including binary distribution options and stats & reports.